 Without a pool of its own, Nayland College made use of Nayland Primary School’s lane pool, which had been built by volunteer labour and opened in 1962.
 College pupils trooped across the road to ‘swim’ in the waist-deep water of the 18m long pool.
 When it was time for the college’s annual swimming sports, pupils travelled into town to use the larger Hampden Street School pool.

-If a pool complex was to be built, the Nayland area was its logical location, having nearly 2,500 children enrolled in schools in the immediate area and more than 6,500 children in the greater Nelson and Richmond area who could make use of it.
+If a pool complex was to be built, the Nayland area was its logical location, having nearly 2,500 children enrolled in schools in the immediate area and more than 6,500 children in the greater Nelson and Richmond area who could make use of it - there was no Richmond Aquatic Centre at this time.
 It was also surrounded by tracts of orchard land ripe for development, including a 2.25 acre block right next door to the college.

 Such a complex would also fill a gap in Nelson, which was considered to have inadequate, unattractive and inferior water sports and recreation facilities compared with other cities.
 It would be used not only for recreational swimming but also for swimming instruction, school swimming activities, lifesaving instruction, competitive swimming and specialised water sports, including diving and water polo.